Human resource management, Innovation and quality management/CAF in public sector

 About this course

-What will you learn:
+What you will learn

-• You will be able to discuss the stages for development of a conceptual KM framework, building up strategies and plans for implementing it.
+• You will be able to discuss the stages for development of a conceptual KM framework, building up strategies, and plans for implementing it.

 • You will learn best practices from real examples and design training and intervention programmes for efficient knowledge transfer between generations.
 Each session will have a theoretical component, followed by interactive activities.
 Throughout the course, there is an emphasis on real-life examples and supported group work.

-Course methodology/highlights:
+Course methodology

 EIPA presents the Practitioners Toolkit of the European Commission with the contribution of the authors of the guide.